31 Aug What is Retaining Wall: Types and Purpose

-The pile retaining wall is constructed from the following materials:
+The pile wall construction may consist of the following materials:

 - wood planks

-These retaining walls are typically used in tight spaces and soft soil.
-The wood planks are pushed to the ground through hammering to ensure their durability.
+These walls are typically for tight spaces and soft soil.
+The wood planks are then pushed to the ground through hammering to ensure their durability.

 Gabion Retaining Walls

 These walls are also best to use in a contemporary commercial or residential setting.
-The wire mesh can be filled with aesthetically pleasing material, making it remarkable.
+You can fill the wire mesh with aesthetically pleasing material, making it remarkable.

-There are many available retaining wall ideas online that you can always get inspired from for your next project.
+There are many available wall ideas online that you can always get inspiration from for your next project.

 Retaining Wall Purpose

 In general, the retaining wall’s purpose is to prevent soil erosion and keep the materials behind it intact.
-Today, it’s also used as a decorative structure that boosts landscape features and enhances the curb appeal of any property.
+Today, they’re popular as a decorative structure that boosts landscape features and enhances the curb appeal of any property.

 Average Cost of Retaining Wall